-This register contains an explanation of the implementation by Rex Trueform Group Limited (formerly Rex Trueform Clothing Company Limited) ("the company") of the applicable practices as recommended in the King IV Report on Corporate Governance for South Africa, 2016 ("King IV") in relation to the financial year ended 30 June 2018.
+This register contains an explanation of the implementation by Rex Trueform Group Limited ("the company") of the applicable practices as recommended in the King IV Report on Corporate Governance for South Africa, 2016 ("King IV") in relation to the financial year ended 30 June 2019.

-During the year under review the company commenced with the implementation of King IV through the application of the King IV disclosure and application regime.
-The company is, however, continually engaged in reassessing its compliance with the principles of corporate governance as set out in King IV, including the recommended practices through which this could be achieved.
-The company is working towards improving compliance where it is deemed appropriate, recognising at all times that the practices as recommended in King IV are positioned at the level of leading practices, and may therefore not all be suitable and appropriate for the company to achieve the principles and realise the intended governance outcomes and, further, that such practices are meant to be scaled proportionally in accordance with the small turnover and relatively small size of the group's workforce, its limited resources, and the nature and extent of the activities undertaken by the company.
+During the year under review the company continued with the implementation of King IV through the application of the King IV disclosure and application regime, recognising at all times that the practices as recommended in King IV are positioned at the level of leading practices, and may therefore not all be suitable and appropriate for the company to achieve the principles and realise the intended governance outcomes and, further, that such practices are meant to be scaled proportionally in accordance with the small turnover and relatively small size of the group's workforce, its limited resources, and the nature and extent of the activities undertaken by the company.

-This document is to be read in conjunction with the company's 2018 integrated annual report and at all times having regard to the proportionality considerations detailed above, including the nature, size and structure of the company and its subsidiaries, including Queenspark Proprietary Limited ("Queenspark") and Queenspark Distribution Centre Proprietary Limited ("Queenspark Distribution Centre") (collectively hereinafter referred to as the "group").
+This document is to be read in conjunction with the company's 2019 integrated annual report and at all times having regard to the proportionality considerations detailed above, including the nature, size and structure of the company and its subsidiaries, including Queenspark Proprietary Limited ("Queenspark") and Queenspark Distribution Centre Proprietary Limited ("Queenspark Distribution Centre") (collectively hereinafter referred to as the "group").